At St George’s Chapel, Windsor is a remarkable Oriel Window which has a fascinating history of its own and a unique connection with royal weddings.

-More recently, the Closet has been used as a viewing platform by broadcasters, to film services at St George’s Chapel – an appropriate continuation of its earlier history, it seems.
+More recently, the closet has been used as a viewing platform by broadcasters, to film services at St George’s Chapel – an appropriate continuation of its earlier history, it seems of when earlier queens watched from there.